Safe AI guide

 How Kitchen Showrooms Can Use AI Safely

-AI can support designers and improve presentation speed, but showrooms should use it with clear review standards, client expectation control, and team workflow rules.
+AI can support designers and improve presentation speed, but safer use needs automatic possible-drift checks, human approval, client expectation control, and team workflow rules.

 Do not treat AI output as automatically client-ready.
 Designers still approve the final image.

-Compare outputs against the source export for layout, materials, appliances, and camera angle.
+ARQ compares each output with its source for possible changes to layout, materials, appliances, and camera angle.

 Control client expectations